 Workshops, Classes, and Groups

 Find a workshop that interests you, pick a section that works with your schedule, and just show up to those meetings!
 No pre-registration is necessary unless indicated otherwise.
 Groups in italics have already begun and can no longer be joined.

 Spark (procrastination workshop) section B meets week 7.
-It's one hour on Thursday, February 16 from 12:00 - 1:00 in room 328 (Multimedia room), Sherman Fairchild Library.
-Please note that this time has been changed from Wed. the 15th to Thurs. the 16th.
+It's one hour on Wednesday, May 17 from 4:00 - 5:00 in room 229, Sherman Fairchild Library.

 Catalyst - learn the skills to cope with stress

 Catalyst will help you learn how stress affects your emotions and your thoughts, and how you can cope with stressful experiences without trying to spend time and energy to control or avoid them.
 There is a special focus on increasing openness to your experiences, and seeing how that can help you focus on what's most important to you.
 You'll need to see a counselor at the counseling center for a short appointment first to be referred to the group; just call the front desk at (626) 395-8331 and ask to set up a triage appointment.
 Be sure to let the front desk know that you're interested in the Catalyst group.

 Emotion Lab - learn how to identify, regulate, and communicate your emotions

 If you're interested in learning more about your emotional life, Emotion Lab is a great place to start.
 This fun and engaging class will help you learn more about the importance of understanding your emotions, how to identify various emotions in yourself and others, how to regulate your emotional state, and how to communicate your emotions effectively to others.
 We'll use video examples of facial expressions to teach you how to decode nonverbal emotion cues, and we'll even show you how to induce various emotional states in yourself so you can investigate your unique responses.